 Bioremediation

-Petroleum-contaminated soil remediation costs depend on the nature and extent of the contamination as well as other site-specific factors such as usage, topography, and hydrogeology.
-Research from the EPA shows that the average cost for this service in the United States is about $197,735.
+The cost of remediating petroleum-contaminated soil varies based on the extent of contamination and site-specific factors such as land use, topography, and hydrogeology.
+According to EPA research, the average expense for this service in the United States is approximately $197,735.

 Get the soil remediation that you need from AOTC